Bulgaria

-One of the earliest societies in the lands of modern-day Bulgaria was the Neolithic Karanovo culture, which dates back to 6,500 BC.
-In the 6th to 3rd century BC the region was a battleground for ancient Thracians, Persians, Celts and Macedonians; stability came when the Roman Empire conquered the region in AD 45.
+One of the earliest societies in the lands of modern-day Bulgaria was the Karanovo culture (6,500 BC).
+In the 6th to 3rd century BC, the region was a battleground for ancient Thracians, Persians, Celts, and Macedonians; stability came when the Roman Empire conquered the region in AD 45.
 After the Roman state splintered, tribal invasions in the region resumed.
 Around the 6th century, these territories were settled by the early Slavs.
 The Bulgars, led by Asparuh, attacked from the lands of Old Great Bulgaria and permanently invaded the Balkans in the late 7th century.
-They established First Bulgarian Empire, victoriously recognised by treaty in 681 AD by the Eastern Roman Empire.
+They established the First Bulgarian Empire, victoriously recognised by treaty in 681 AD by the Byzantine Empire.
 It dominated most of the Balkans and significantly influenced Slavic cultures by developing the Cyrillic script.
+Under the rule of the Krum's dynasty, the country rose to the status of a mighty empire and great power.
 The First Bulgarian Empire lasted until the early 11th century, when Byzantine emperor Basil II conquered and dismantled it.
 A successful Bulgarian revolt in 1185 established a Second Bulgarian Empire, which reached its apex under Ivan Asen II (1218–1241).
 After numerous exhausting wars and feudal strife, the empire disintegrated and in 1396 fell under Ottoman rule for nearly five centuries.

-The Russo-Turkish War of 1877–78 resulted in the formation of the third and current Bulgarian state.
+The Russo-Turkish War of 1877–78 resulted in the formation of the third and current Bulgarian state, which declared independence from the Ottoman Empire in 1908.
 Many ethnic Bulgarians were left outside the new nation's borders, which stoked irredentist sentiments that led to several conflicts with its neighbours and alliances with Germany in both world wars.
 In 1946, Bulgaria came under the Soviet-led Eastern Bloc and became a socialist state.
 The ruling Communist Party gave up its monopoly on power after the revolutions of 1989 and allowed multiparty elections.
-Bulgaria then transitioned into a democracy and a market-based economy.
-Since adopting a democratic constitution in 1991, Bulgaria has been a unitary parliamentary republic composed of 28 provinces, with a high degree of political, administrative, and economic centralisation.
+Bulgaria then transitioned into a democracy.

-Bulgaria is a developing country, with an upper-middle-income economy, ranking 68th in the Human Development Index.
-Its market economy is part of the European Single Market and is largely based on services, followed by industry—especially machine building and mining—and agriculture.
-Widespread corruption is a major socioeconomic issue; Bulgaria ranked as the most corrupt country in the European Union in 2018.
-The country also faces a demographic crisis, with its population slowly shrinking, down from a peak of 9,009,018 in 1989, to roughly 6.4 million today.
-Bulgaria is a member of the European Union, NATO, and the Council of Europe; it is also a founding member of the OSCE, and has taken a seat on the United Nations Security Council three times.
+Since adopting a democratic constitution in 1991, Bulgaria has been a parliamentary republic composed of 28 provinces, with a high degree of political, administrative, and economic centralisation.
+Its high-income economy is part of the European Single Market and is largely based on services, followed by manufacturing and mining—and agriculture.
+Bulgaria has been influenced by its role as a transit country for natural gas and oil pipelines, as well as its strategic location on the Black Sea.
+Its foreign relations have been shaped by its geographical location and its modern membership; Bulgaria is a member state of the European Union, in which it is a new member of the Schengen Area and is set to join the Eurozone on January 1, 2026, and also of NATO, in which it is a member of various regional suborganizations such as the Bucharest Nine.